amejiarosario/amejiarosario.github.io/source/_posts/2019-07-05-promises-tutorial-concurrency-in-javascript-node.md

   return b().then(() => {
     return c().then(() => {
       return d().then(() =>{
-        // please never ever do to this! ;)
+        // ⚠️ Please never ever do to this! ⚠️
       });
     });
   });